 Business was disrupted—slightly.
 Water customers were affected—slightly.
 But the outcome could have been disastrous if the security vulnerabilities had gone unnoticed for much longer.

 This data breach could have had a tragic outcome, and the water district’s customers are fortunate that only their PII, not their health, was compromised.

 Although this breach only involved one organization, the vulnerabilities affecting the water district are not unique.
 Many other businesses are vulnerable to intrusion, and many other security incidents go undetected for months or even years.

 HelpSystems highlights these risks every year with the State of IBM i Security Study, helping IBM i shops understand where and how they can improve cybersecurity.
 The water district investigated by Verizon is a perfect example of the organizations included in the study.

-The results of the 2016 State of IBM i Security Study have just been published this week, and once again, one of the most surprising take-aways is how vulnerable so many systems are.
+The results of the State of IBM i Security Study are in, and once again, one of the most surprising take-aways is how vulnerable so many systems are.
 If ever there was a moment to take action on IBM i security, this is it.

 Take the Next Step

-Two of the world’s foremost IBM i security experts, Carol Woodbury and Robin Tatam, join forces in an analysis of the AS/400 breach, what this news means for the IBM i community, and what lessons businesses can learn.
+IBM i security expert Robin Tatam analyzes the AS/400 breach, what this news means for the IBM i community, and what lessons businesses can learn.
 Watch this on-demand webinar for insight into how you can help your organization protect business-critical data and avoid becoming the next breach victim.